about Sunny Lately

 As an artist, hobbyist, and ever-curious Gemini, Lately continuously explores new creative forms: cycling regularly between crochet, pottery, painting, collage, digital art, photography, and more.

-Lately’s core passion with anything they create is to inspire others to create.
+Lately’s core passion with anything she creates is to inspire others to create.

 community:

-In summer of 2023, Lately founded Golden Hours Workshop on the belief that writing was never intended to be a solitary art form.
+In summer of 2023, Lately founded Golden Hours Workshop—a nonprofit creative writing community—on the belief that writing was never intended to be a solitary art form.

 In these free monthly gatherings, Lately combines group and art therapy techniques to facilitate generative writing workshops that are comfortable and accessible.
 These gatherings allow introverted, neurodivergent, and beginning writers to create, share, and experience community while being psychologically and socially safe at the same time.